 Often, until you do Step 2, many of the elements on a page (especially images) will not have the https address, so the page is only partially secure... and partially secure is not secure!

-Step 2.
-Reset your website's Settings, General, so both the WordPress URL and the Site URL start with
+- Update both the WordPress URL and the Site URL to start with

 Special Case: If you have images or other code that loads on your webpage from another website, those other website addresses must be served by https, too.
 I've seen websites with Facebook badges that load directly from Facebook and the addresses started with http.
 I changed those to https and everything was fine.